 • Alcohol Content: Typically ranges between 12.5% and 14%, depending on the region.
 Cooler climate Pinot Noir, such as that from Burgundy, tends to have lower alcohol levels, while warmer regions like California produce slightly higher-alcohol wines.

-Pinot Noir’s nuanced flavors and lighter alcohol content make it appealing to a wide range of wine enthusiasts, particularly those who appreciate subtlety and complexity.
+Pinot Noir’s nuanced flavors and moderate alcohol content appeal to a wide range of enthusiasts, especially those who value subtlety and complexity over boldness.

 Malbec: Taste & Alcohol